BY PASTOR T. O. BANSO

 6. Jesus mentored them by focusing on developing their potential rather than focusing on their weaknesses.
 He saw what they would become, and not just who they were when He invited them.
 He changed Simon’s name to Peter (Cephas – rock or stone).
 “One of the two who heard John speak, and followed Him, was Andrew, Simon Peter’s brother.
 He first found his own brother Simon, and said to him, ‘We have found the Messiah’ (which is translated, the Christ).
 And he brought him to Jesus.
 Now when Jesus looked at him, He said, ‘You are Simon the son of Jonah.
 You shall be called Cephas’ (which is translated, A Stone)” (John 1:40-42 NKJV).

 At that time Peter didn’t look anything near a stone or rock.
 But by the time Jesus was through with him, especially from Pentecost forward, Peter was not the same person he used to be.
-He preached a powerful, incisive sermon on the day of Pentecost and 3,000 souls were saved (Acts 2:41).
-He gave the disciples the required leadership such that when he spoke boldly before the council, as we read earlier in Acts 4:13, the Bible says, “The members of the council were amazed when they saw the boldness of Peter and John, for they could see that they were ordinary men who had had no special training.
+He preached a powerful, incisive sermon on the day of Pentecost, and 3,000 souls were saved (Acts 2:41).
+He gave the disciples the required leadership such that when he spoke boldly before the council, as we read earlier in Acts 4:13, the Bible says, “The members of the council were amazed when they saw the boldness of Peter and John, for they could see that they were ordinary men with no special training in the Scriptures.
 They also recognized them as men who had been with Jesus” (NLT).

 When Jesus called Peter and Andrew, He told them to follow Him.
 He said He would make them fishers of men (Matthew 4:19).
 And indeed, He made them; He didn’t use them and then abandon them.
 He looked beyond their weaknesses to the point of reinstating Peter after he had denied Him, as we have seen earlier (John 21:15-18).
 You can liken the three times Jesus questioned to reinstate him to the three times he denied Jesus.
 This is how the Bible records what happened the third time Peter denied Jesus: “But Peter said, ‘Man, I do not know what you are saying!’
 Immediately, while he was still speaking, the rooster crowed.
 And the Lord turned and looked at Peter.
 Then Peter remembered the word of the Lord, how He had said to him, ‘Before the rooster crows, you will deny Me three times.’
 So Peter went out and wept bitterly” (Luke 22:60-62 NKJV).
 But that was not the end of Peter.
 The love of Jesus went after him and restored him.
 How many mentors today will do that?

-Jesus mentored the disciples by looking beyond their weaknesses at the time He called them and even while they’re still undergoing mentoring.
-He kept on believing in their destinies, and continuously invested in them to make them fulfill their destinies.
+Jesus mentored the disciples by looking beyond their weaknesses at the time He called them and even while they were still undergoing mentoring.
+He kept on believing in their destinies and continuously invested in them to make them fulfill their destinies.

-7. By empowering them and giving them opportunities to practise what they had learnt.
-In Matt 10: 5-8, Jesus sent out the twelve disciples or apostles to preach the Kingdom of God, heal the sick, cleanse the lepers, raise the dead, cast out demons.
+7. By empowering them and giving them opportunities to practise what they learnt from Him.
+In Matthew 10: 5-8, Jesus sent out the twelve disciples or apostles to preach the Kingdom of God, heal the sick, cleanse the lepers, raise the dead, and cast out demons.
 He sent them to the people of Israel, the lost sheep of God.
 He charged His disciples to give as freely as they had received.
 Luke 9:1-6 and Mark 6:7-13 record a similar thing.
 Mark 6:7 says He sent the twelve out two by two giving them authority to cast out evil spirits.

 According to Luke 9:1, He called His twelve disciples together and gave them power and authority over all demons, and to cure diseases.
 Jesus empowered them.
 They were already ministering to people while under Jesus’ mentorship.
 Jesus didn’t do a one-man ministry.
 He empowered them to do exactly what he was doing.